 German Christmas is full of beauty and tradition.
 Do you prefer the large and well-know Christmas markets or the small and little visited ones?
 This is where opinions differ.
 In Munich, there are charming small neighborhood Christmas markets, but Munich locals know exactly where to find the “original”.
 Despite the hustle and bustle, it is worth taking a closer look on the one which is simply named “Munich Christmas Market”, as many treasures can be found there.
+This article is part of the blog parade “My most beautiful Christmas Market in Germany” by SilverTravellers.

 Munich and its Christmas markets – an old tradition